-- 22. Works eligible for copyright
+- 22. Works eligible for copyright.

 - 22A.
-Register of copyright works
+Register of copyright works.

-- 22B.
-National rights registry

-- 22C.
-Functions of the Registry

-- 22D.
-Voluntary registration on the Registry

-- 23. Copyright by virtue of nationality or residence, and duration of copyright
+- 23. Copyright by virtue of nationality or residence and duration of copyright.

-- 24. Copyright by reference to country of origin
+- 24. Copyright by reference to country of origin.

-- 25. Copyright in works of Government and international bodies
+- 25. Copyright in works of Government and international bodies.

-- 26. Nature of copyright in literary, musical or artistic works and audio-visual works
+- 26. Nature of copyright in literary, musical or artistic and audio-visual works.

 - 26A.
-Computer programmes
+Computer programmes.

 - 26B.
-Technological protection measures
+Technological protection measures.

 - 26C.
-Visually impaired, and persons with other disabilities
+Visually impaired, and persons with other disabilities.

 - 26D.
-Artist resale right
+Artist resale right.

-- 27. Broadcasting of works incorporated in audio-visual works
+- 27. Broadcasting of works incorporated in audio-visual works.

-- 28. Nature of copyright in sound recordings
+- 28. Nature of copyright in sound recording.

-- 29. Nature of copyright in broadcasts
+- 29. Nature of copyright in broadcasts.

-- 30. Rights of performers
+- 30. Rights of performers.

 - 30A.
-Deleted
+Deleted.

 - 30B.
-Collection and payment of royalty
+Collection and payment of royalty.

-- 30C.
-Payment of ring back tune revenue

-- 31. First ownership of copyright
+- 31. First ownership of copyright.

-- 32. Moral rights of an author
+- 32. Moral rights of an author.

-- 33. Assignment and licences
+- 33. Assignment and licenses.

 - 33A.
-Grant of licences in copyright works withheld from Kenyan market
+Grant of licences in copyright works withheld from Kenyan market.

-- 34. Rights of action and remedies of exclusive licensee and sub-licensee